gerfalcon/gerfalcon/README.md

 </p>

 #### 2021.08.18 [What is Flutter and why is it a great tool for developers?](https://www.ffnext.io/blog/what-is-flutter-and-why-is-it-a-great-tool-for-developers)
-In this article, I gathered with my flutter developer colleagues what we love about Flutter.
+In this article, I gathered with my Flutter developer colleagues what we love about Flutter.
 - [Article](https://www.ffnext.io/blog/what-is-flutter-and-why-is-it-a-great-tool-for-developers)
 <p align="center">
 <img width="500" alt="What is Flutter and why is it a great tool for developer" src="https://github.com/gerfalcon/gerfalcon/assets/15221068/9e12d5c2-410f-4764-b27d-513f39a4f33f">